-The speech that stunned French Oscars into embarrassed silence
+The speech that stunned an all-white French Oscars audience into embarrassed silence

 Whether in the US election, the #MeToo movement, or across public institutions, discussion surrounding inclusion of women, and women of colour is now given greater visibility than in the past.
 It would be tempting to believe that times really are changing.
 But then something happens, and that feeling is abruptly disrupted.

 "We survived whitewashing, blackface, tons of dealer roles, housekeepers with a Bwana accent, we survived the roles of terrorists, all the roles of hypersexualised girls," stated Maïga, as she urged all those within the film industry to consider their complicity in the invisibility of people of colour.
 Their response?
 You could've heard a pin drop.

 As the camera spun across the room, famous actors, producers, directors were all seen shifting uncomfortably in their seats, and the Senegalese-born actress received no acclaim for her bold and honest words.